usnistgov/800-63-3/sp800-63a/sec4_ial.md

 <a name="4.2-r6"></a> 6.
 The identity proofing and enrollment processes SHALL be performed according to an applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.
 The *practice statement* SHALL include control information that details how the CSP handles proofing errors that result in an applicant not being successfully enrolled.
 For example, the number of retries allowed, proofing alternatives (i.e. in-person if remote fails), or fraud counter-measures when anomalies are detected.

 <a name="4.2-r7"></a> 7.
 The CSP SHALL maintain a record, to include audit logs, of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
-The CSP SHALL conduct a risk management process, including asessements of privacy and security risks to determine:
+The CSP SHALL conduct a risk management process, including assessements of privacy and security risks to determine:

 	a.
 Any steps that it will take to verify the identity of the applicant beyond the mandatory requirements specified herein;
 	b.
 The PII, including any biometrics, images, scans, or other copies of the identity evidence that the CSP will maintain as a record of identity proofing.
 Note: Specific federal requirements may apply; and